MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/web-form-steps.md

 | Move Previous Permitted    | Indicates whether the user is given an option to navigate to the previous step in a multiple step advanced form.
 Default is true.
 Uncheck to prevent the user from being able to move to the previous step. |
 ||

-After an advanced form step is used within a form, it can't be added to the same form again.
-The following message appears if you try to add an advanced form step that's already referenced within the Advanced Form:
+After an advanced form step is used within a form, it can't be added to the Advanced Form again.
+If you try to reuse advanced form steps, the following message appears:

 "The step \<advanced form step name\> has already been used earlier in this form.
 Update the Advanced Form to use each step only once, and try again."

-When that happens, ensure you use a different advanced form step that's not referenced by the relevant Advanced Form already.
+When that happens, ensure you use don't reuse advanced form steps within the Advanced Form.

 ### See also